meker12/commerce-channels.en/help/channel-manager/add-products-to-channel-store.md

   - At least one product attribute that matches one of the required [!DNL Walmart Marketplace] product identifiers–GTIN, ISBN, ISSN, UPC, EAN.

-  - Product price value specified as a value with a maximum of two decimal places, for example `9.99`
+  - Product price specified to a maximum of two decimal places, for example `9.99`

-  - Product weight specified as value with a maximum of two decimal places, for example `1.25`
+  - Product weight specified to a maximum of two decimal places, for example `1.25`

 >[!TIP]
 >